How to Avoid Awkward Holiday Conversations

 Instead, listen without intent.
 Listen with empathy.
 Listen for what’s not being said.
 Listen for the attitude behind the answer and ask follow up questions to go deeper.

-There’s nothing worse than the person who pretends to be listening to you, but keeps looking over your shoulder to see if there’s someone more valuable in the wings.
+There’s nothing worse than the person who pretends to be listening to you but keeps looking over your shoulder or at their phone.
 Don’t be that person.
 See if you can stay completely focused on the person in front of you while truly listening.

 These simple practices can make a huge difference in the quality of your communication and your relationships.